 Scope and Contents Handwritten manuscript of Cadwallader's book includes notes, changes and the chapters that were deleted in the published work.
 The manuscript covers the war including the Vicksburg and Chattanooga campaigns, the actions of Army of the Potomac, the meeting of Grant and Lincoln at City Point, Grant and Sherman planning strategy and Grant and Lee at Appomattox.
 It often gives Grant's opinions as well as Cadwallader's of other generals, including Sherman, Sheridan and McClernand.
 It includes...

 Dates: Created: 1896; Other: Date acquired: 00/00/1929

 Collection — Box 79

-Scope and Contents Approx. 50 letters and two diaries.
+Scope and Contents Approximately 50 letters and two diaries.
 Letters to his girlfriend and then wife, Hattie, give a detailed and vivid description of the war both in camp and in battle.
-They are also very personal giving his feelings about what he experiences and sees, his feelings for Hattie and trying to reassure and soothe her fears for him.
+They are also very personal, giving his feelings about what he experiences and sees, his feelings for Hattie and trying to reassure and soothe her fears for him.
 His letters are sent from Missouri, Donelson, Pittsburgh Landing, Vicksburg and Jackson, Miss.
-After the battle at Pittsburgh Landing, he writes to "let you know we are not all...
+After the battle at Pittsburgh Landing (Shiloh), he writes to "let you...

 Dates: Created: 1861 - 1864